 Bulgur is a Mediterranean product made from cooked, dried and crushed wheat grains.
 The Bulgur is mentioned in the Bible and some believe that the lentil stew that Jacob gave to Esau in exchange for the firstborn rights is Majadra, a stew of lentils and Bulgur.

 In the markets you will find two main types of Bulgur: coarse and shredded.
 The coarse is cooked and the shredded is soaked in water and not cooked.
 This is the coarse Bulgur.

-The most famous dish made of coarse Bulgur is Kube: Bulgur dough dumplings stuffed with meat and fried or cooked in soup.
+The most famous dish made of coarse Bulgur is Cube: Bulgur dough dumplings stuffed with meat and fried or cooked in soup.

 coarse Bulgur.
 500Gram

 Keep in a cool dry place for up to six months.
 It can be stored in the freezer for another six months.